 Renewable Energy R&D

-The Eilat-Eilot region is a hub for developing and implementing clean-tech and clean energy.
+The Eilat-Eilot region is a hub for developing and implementing clean-tech and clean energy and serving as a showcase for cutting edge innovations.

 Green Hydrogen